ikunetwork/WhitePaper/README.md

 - power to make decisions and perform work for IN
 - 2nd priority to upgrade to clinical trial subject
 - Fees
+	Establishing a profile on the EN provides access to the Network Digital Wallet NDW.
+The NDW will serve to hold BTC, ETH, IKU and all RST's, and is expected to also hold digitalized fiat, providing for efficient capital formation and communication.
+In addition the NDW enables IKU holders to earn fees in RST as [x%] of all of the **fundedProposal** RSTs, pro-rata, will flow to IKU holders in exchange for preforming a certain threshold of work on the IN, e.g. participating in the peer review process.
+Such model gives an IKU holder the opportunity to have rights to all the research on IN.

 ### RST Value

 An RST carries pro-rata rights to its specific R&D initiative and such rights are cryptographically maintained with the ability to (i) access the `RST[x]` DC and (ii) be transacted in an `permissionlessLicense` smart contract.
-Value in the `RST[x]` token can be ascribed to the following:
+Value in the `RST[x]` token can be ascribed to the following: @MIKE RSTx DC control f to make sure its all in same font

 - `permissionlessLicense` threshold
 - 1st priority to upgrade to clinical trial subject
-- Access to medicine upon regulatory approval at a discounted (or free) rate [with prescription from a licensed MD]
+- Access to medicine upon regulatory approval at a discounted (or free) rate [FN: compliant to jurisdiction]
-- RST DC governance including **Voting rights to release funding for next stage of RST roadmap** (must achieve security to do this b/c this will be a target for hacking) + remove PI, etc.
+- RSTx DC right to perform work including **Voting rights to release funding for next stage of RST roadmap**, remove PI, etc.

 R&D data will be made available to `RST[x]` holders and updated by the `RST[x]` team through the IN infrastructure on an ongoing basis.
-RST R&D data/IP will de-identified and be stored on IPFS.
-Access to the data/IP will be made available with possession of a minimum, predetermined RST threshold and private key, unless otherwise made public thru IKU.
+RSTx R&D data will be de-identified and stored on IPFS.
+Access to the data and and specific RSTx DC will be made available with possession of a minimum, predetermined RST threshold and private key, unless otherwise made public thru IKU.
 A transaction involving RST is the cryptographic validation of rights transfer to RST hashed data, timestamped by the blockchain.
-This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on Inter Planetary File Systems/Inter Planetary Linked Data IPFS at a given point in time, protecting against reasons for litigation.
+This is transparently irrefutable evidence of both proof of the data's existence and rights provenance on IPFS at a given point in time, protecting against reasons for litigation.

 ### Smart Contract for RST Token